ralfstx/minimal-json/README.md

 License
 -------

-The code is available under the terms of the [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html).
+The code is available under the terms of the [MIT License](http://opensource.org/licenses/MIT).